-Called Lemonfish locally, the Cobia is truly a big-game species.
+Alternatively called Lemonfish or Ling, the Cobia is truly a big-game species.
 Lemonfish up to 100 pounds are caught annually during the spring run.
-Lemonfish have a decided preference for congregating around buoys, anchored vessels, etc. Live catfish or Croaker are preferred bait, though a jigor feather might also entice a big lemon into striking.
+Lemonfish have a decided preference for congregating around buoys, anchored vessels, etc. Live Catfish or Croaker are preferred bait, though a jig or feather might also entice a big lemon into striking.

 Abundant around the offshore artificial reefs and other bottom structures, the Red Snapper is a delicacy along the Gulf Coast.
 These brilliantly colored fish are distinguished by their red coloration and reef-dwelling habits.
 Red Snapper are typically caught on heavy tackle, using natural bait.
 Please be aware, juveniles may resemble other species with a dark spot below the dorsal rays.